 The Finance Act 2020 needs to be rechecked and several issues amended to ensure that we embrace clean energy affordably.

-It is no time to be greed and only thinks of ourselves.
+It is no time to be greed and only think of ourselves.
 Our environment needs your attention and action, hindering moves made to make it healthy denies all of us a bright future.